Towards better social crisis data with HERMES: Hybrid sensing for EmeRgency ManagEment System: Introduction

 \subsection{Roadmap}

 The remainder of this paper is organized as follows.
 The upcoming Section~\ref{sec:relwork} surveys relevant works in the fields of human sensing and AI for disaster management.
-In Section~\ref{sec:system} we design our proposed HERMES system and we describe its AI-powered logical components.
-Then, in Section~\ref{sec:results} we report and discuss results from the real-world experimentation campaign.
+In Section~\ref{sec:system} we design our proposed HERMES system; we describe its AI-powered logical components, and we reason about its possible legal and ethical implications.
+Then, in Section~\ref{sec:results} we report and discuss results from the real-world experimentation campaign, and we compare our results with those of USGS-DYFI.
 Finally, Section~\ref{sec:conc} draws conclusions and describes favorable avenues for future research and experimentation.